helmedeiros/blog/content/en/posts/2010-06-19-advanced-tdd-thinking-tests.md

 ---
-title: 'Advanced TDD: Thinking in Tests'
+title: "Advanced TDD: Thinking in Tests"
 date: 2010-06-19 09:00:00-03:00
 tags:
   - software engineering
   - tdd
   - testing
   - java
   - junit
   - development
 categories:
   - Technology
   - Agile
 series: Software Engineering Lectures
 slug: advanced-tdd-thinking-tests
+summary:
-summary: In this lecture, we explored how Test-Driven Development (TDD) evolves from a tool to a mindset.
+  In this lecture, we explored how Test-Driven Development (TDD) evolves from a tool to a mindset.
 Through live coding and real requirements, we worked on building a dynamic email templating system—purely from tests.
 Each line written was a decision validated or a bug prevented.
-subtitle: Software development concepts and practices
+subtitle: Elevate your TDD practice beyond basics—discover how thinking in tests shapes design, drives architecture decisions, and creates living documentation that evolves with your understanding
 ---

 **Software Engineering Lectures - Part Part 16 of 19**